...

 What Does Travel Insurance Cover?

 Travel insurance isn’t one-size-fits-all.
-Here’s a breakdown of types of travel insurance you’ll encounter:
+Here’s a breakdown of the types of travel insurance you’ll encounter:

 • Trip Cancellation and Interruption Insurance: Reimburses non-refundable costs if you cancel or cut your trip short due to illness, weather, or emergencies.